 What to do if you lose your retainers

 When you finish your orthodontic treatment, you’ll be fitted with removable retainers.
 If you have private treatment, you’ll be given fixed retainers too.
-They’re both designed to hold your smile in its new position and prevent your teeth from moving, or ‘relapsing’ as we like to call it.
+They’re both designed to hold your smile in its new position and prevent your teeth from relapsing.

 Fixed retainers are attached behind your front teeth – they consist of a thin metal wire.
 Removable retainers (pictured below) fit over your teeth like a mouthguard – only they’re much thinner and transparent, so they’re very discreet.

 Retainers need to be worn indefinitely to maintain the results of your treatment.
-Without them your teeth are likely to move back to where they started.
-How quickly this happens and how far they’ll move varies patient to patient.
+Without them, your teeth are likely to move back to where they started.
+How quickly this happens and how far they’ll move varies from patient to patient.

 If you stop wearing your retainers at any point – even decades after your treatment – your well-earned results could unravel.